robotic-vision-lab/Attention-With-Varying-Receptive-Fields-Network/README.md

 super-resolution models and modules along with documentation of these modules for thermal and RGB super-resolution.
-Specifically, we implement experiments designed to find how additions of enhanced convolutions and novel modules affects  performance gains for the task of super-resolution.
+Specifically, we implement experiments designed to find how additions of enhanced convolutions and novel modules encompasses in our Attention with Varying Receptive Fields Network (AVRFN) affects  performance gains for the task of super-resolution.
 ![model_overview](./Figures/model_overview.png)
 <!---
 <img src="./Figures/Input10_domo_4x.png" width="250">  <img src="./Figures/Output10_domo_4x.png" width="250"> <img src="./Figures/10_domo_GT.jpg" width="250">